DustBuddies/Visualisation-Website/README.txt

     5. Now you can open the website, paste in the searchbar of your internet browser "http://127.0.0.1:5000/" and hit enter.
     6. Once you are done using the website go into the terminal and press ctrl+c to close it.

-~~ Known Issues ~~

-    - The hover tool does not show any useful information in both visualisations
-    - The terminal may give many warnings: 'BokehUserWarning: ColumnDataSource's columns must be of the same length.
-Current lengths: ('index', 45), ('toId', 27)'